mcguck26/Journal--app-ADV-programing-/README.md

 - Node.js
 - Express.js
 - MongoDB with Mongoose
+- MongoDB Compass
 - EJS templates
 - GridFS for uploading images
 - bcrypt for password hashing
 - express-session for session management

+Everyone contributed to the READme.